Need help? Our experts are ready to find the solution you need.

 - Removable gooseneck trailers (RGN) – optimal for carrying tall and long loads.
 The front is detachable and allows the bottom to lower to create a ramp.
 RGNs can handle loads as heavy as 42,000 lbs., but stretch RGNs can hold more.

-It is important to select an experienced transportation and logistics provider offering the right equipment for your heavy haul moves.
+It is important to select an experienced transportation and logistics provider offering the right equipment for your oversized and heavy cargo shipping needs.
 They should know the route needed, determine what equipment works best and if any special permits are needed.

 It’s important to work with a transportation and logistics partner, like Lynden, who understands heavy haul moves and the construction business so your machinery is delivered safely and on time.
 Whether you’re transporting a crane, a bulldozer, forklift, pipe or spools of cable, there are a few things to keep in mind: